tirimatangi/MultiArena/README.md

 disturbance from the other processes which may be running in the system.

 Just the ticket for a real-time application.

+The tests were run in (an ancient) Core i5-4210U machine with 4 cores on Ubuntu 22.04.
+*Note*  You should double-check the numbers if you are using Windows Subsystem for Linux (WSL).

 ## Compilation